gitarcode/rules/rules/code-review/pr-summary.md

 1. **Check for existing summary**: Look for a "Summary by Gitar" section in the PR description

 2. **Analyze commit history**:
+   - For new PRs: Examine all commits in the PR
-   - Examine commits since PR creation or last significant update
+   - For existing PRs: Examine commits since last significant update
    - Identify change types: new features, bug fixes, refactoring, documentation, tests, dependency updates
    - Note which codebase areas are affected
    - For dependency/platform upgrades (React, Node, Rust, Spring, etc.), search for official release notes